suite22/blog/_posts/2022-10-11-oregonian-charter-reform-response.md

 Instead of adding confusion about the Charter Commissions proposal and backing Commissioner Mapps' risky, unilateral draft, the Oregonian should take more time to thoroughly understand the issues and explain to readers how they would work instead of publishing muddled editorials like this.

-I am frustrated by the failures of elected officials to address critical issues in the city but I am optimistic that voting yes on reform will bring more voices to the Council, reduce polarization through ranked choice voting[^5] and improve day-to-day services by hiring a city manager.
+I am frustrated by the failures of elected officials to address critical issues in the city but I am optimistic that voting yes on Measure 26-228 will bring more voices to the Council, reduce polarization through ranked choice voting[^5] and improve day-to-day services by hiring a city manager.

 [^1]: A small footnote here to say that we get the Sunday edition delivered (real paper you can hold in your hands!).
 Although my post here is a point by point rebuttal of the board's flawed rationale The Oregonian continues to have some of the best reporting on state wide issues and they play a critical role in the civic discourse in the state.
 It is only because of the importance of their role that I thought it useful to clearly respond with what they have gotten wrong in this specific case.
 [^2]: No.